Radiopurity screening of materials for rare event searches by neutron activation at the TRIGA reactor of Pavia: Measurement and analysis workflow

 \subsection{Irradiation at the TRIGA reactor in Pavia}

 As neutron source, we use the TRIGA Mark II nuclear research reactor of the University of Pavia, not far from the University of Milano-Bicocca.
 It is a pool-type reactor cooled and partly moderated by light water, with a maximum nominal power of 250\,kW.
 Its cylindrical core ($\sim 46$\,cm of diameter and $\sim 36$\,cm in height) is surrounded by a 30-cm-thick radial graphite reflector and a 10-cm-thick axial graphite reflector at both the top and the bottom of each of the fuel elements.
 It is equipped with several irradiation facilities: among them, the Central Thimble, located at the center of the reactor core, and the Lazy Susan facility -- a specimen rack in a circular well within the radial reflector -- are the most suitable for our NAA analyses.
+More details about the geometry of the reactor and its irradiation facilities can be found in references~\cite{AbsoluteFlux,BayesianSpectrum,FluxDistribution}.
 The Lazy Susan facility is particularly attractive since it includes 40 irradiation channels and thus offers high flexibility in the number of samples to be irradiated.
 Each of these channels has a cylindrical shape with a diameter of $\sim 32$\,mm; the PE irradiation vessels, therefore, also have a cylindrical shape, with an inner diameter of 23\,mm and a useful height of $\sim 80$\,mm.
 These are the dimensions that limit the size of the samples to be irradiated.
 The neutron fluxes within the Pavia TRIGA reactor are about $1.7 \times 10^{13}$\,n/cm$^2$/s in the Central Thimble and about $ 2.2 \times 10^{12}$\,n/cm$^2$/s in the Lazy Susan facility~\cite{BayesianSpectrum}.
 Typical operation times at full power for this TRIGA reactor are six hours per day.
 Consequently, our NAA campaigns are structured around six-hour irradiation periods for samples.